GrantMeStrength/TRS80gotek/README.md

 1.2 Set appropriate jumpers on the GoTek.
 I soldered in some pins to make this easier.

-c) Connect the GoTek to your computer using a USB-A to USB-A lead (a little unusual, but eBay to the rescue).
+1.3 Connect the GoTek to your computer using a USB-A to USB-A lead (a little unusual, but eBay to the rescue).
 [Here's a good set of instructions](http://www.binarydevotion.com/?p=228).

-d) Run the flash utility from [ST Microelectronics](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-stm32080.html) and upload the firmware to the GoTek.
+1.4  Run the flash utility from [ST Microelectronics](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-stm32080.html) and upload the firmware to the GoTek.
 There are some more intructions in this [video](https://www.youtube.com/watch?v=-K31S2xqZIk&feature=youtu.be&t=841).

-e) Make a dontation to the FlashFloppy author.
+1.5 Make a dontation to the FlashFloppy author.

+This copy of [TRS8Bit](http://www.fabsitesuk.com/tandy/trs8bit1301.pdf) magazine has an excellent article covering all this.

 2. Housing the GoTek